I am a guitar player, composer and teacher based in Parma, Italy.

 I did studio work for some local artists writing songs, working on arrangements and recording acoustic and electric guitars.

-Beside my music projects I wrote for some Italian guitar mags, getting to interview many great guitarists like John Petrucci, Marty Friedman and Adrian Belew and Stef Burns and was the interpreter to many masterclasses in Italy, including those with Steve Morse, Steve Vai, Jennifer Batten, Adrian Belew, Paul Gilbert, Rocco Prestia, David Garibaldi and Mike Campese.
+Beside my music projects I wrote for some Italian guitar mags, getting to interview many great guitarists like John Petrucci, Marty Friedman and Adrian Belew and Stef Burns and was the interpreter to many masterclasses in Italy, including those with Steve Morse, Steve Vai, Jennifer Batten, Adrian Belew, Paul Gilbert, Rocco Prestia, David Garibaldi, Mike Campese and Albert Lee.
 I also translated several music books from English.

 I have so far independently released several instrumental albums and wrote soundtracks for short movies and feature films screened nationwide, all recorded in my home studio.
 Find them here or on Youtube or Soundcloud.
 Please subscribe!